 The more common types of spondylolisthesis include:

-- Congenital spondylolisthesis– Present at birth, congenital spondylolisthesis is the result of abnormal bone formation.
+- Congenital spondylolisthesis – Present at birth, congenital spondylolisthesis is the result of abnormal bone formation.
 This abnormal arrangement of the vertebrae puts them at greater risk for slipping.

-- Isthmic spondylolisthesis – This occurs as the result of spondylolysis, a condition that leads to small stress fractures (breaks) in the vertebrae that weaken the bone so much that it slips out of place.
+- Isthmic spondylolisthesis – This occurs as the result of spondylolysis, a condition that leads to small stress fractures (breaks) in the vertebrae that weaken the bone so much it slips out of place.

 Less common forms of spondylolisthesis include: